link1900/agra-ranker/README.md

 - update when race is deleted
 - update when rule set is deleted

-### Placing UI
-- interactive drag and drop of text fields for placing creation on race screen (with rug pictures)
-- races / placings listed on the greyhound view
-- disqualification is ui only.
-It will auto shift the numbers.
-- edit placing from greyhound view
-- edit placing from race view

 ### Ranking System UI
 - add the ranking system page (lists the ranking rules)